-Amundi is in favour of the introduction of remuneration reports, including a description of these elements and submitted to the shareholders' vote.
+Amundi is in favour of remuneration reports including a description of these elements, which should be submitted to the shareholders' vote.
 In countries where this vote is only optional, we will be very vigilant as to companies' decision whether or not to put it to a vote.